PRESIDENT AND CEO

 Lisa Ferguson Schmidt is our Accounts Executive here at GVC.
 Lisa is responsible for managing the client accounts and serving as our operations manager and event manager.
 Her attention to detail and keen organizational skills make her the perfect person to manage the daily operations here at GVC and coordinate logistics for our events.
 She is persistent in her drive for improvement and to foster strong client relationships.
 Lisa can liaise effectively with business partners and clients across various sectors and excels in organizing, monitoring and controlling project processes.

-Lisa holds an Associate of Science degree in Business Administration from the College of Southern Maryland, a Bachelor of Science degree in Business Management with a Minor in Finance at the University of Maryland, and a Graduate Certificate of Project Management.
+Lisa holds a Bachelors of Science in Business Management and Finance from the University of Maryland and a Graduate Certificate in Project Management.

 When not responding to client needs or managing our QuickBooks, Lisa enjoys showcasing her incredible bartending skills at major charity events in Washington, DC.
 Born right here in our Nation’s capital, Lisa loves all things Washington.
 She enjoys cheering on the Washington Redskins at FedEx Field, traveling, and being a football-soccer-baseball mom.
-Lisa resides with her husband Ronnie and their two young sons in Southern Maryland.
+Lisa resides with her husband and their two young sons in Southern Maryland.

 TAMARA BAXT CLEMMONS